 This movie gives a detailed look at how Russia celebrates the New Year, an event that may be very surprising and interesting from an American or otherwise non-Russian perspective.

 Combining American Christmas traditions such as Santa Claus and the Christmas tree with New Year traditions of counting down to midnight and drinking champagne, Russians go all out on December 31st!

 Laugh and learn about this important celebration while watching this Russian comedy, but don’t forget to focus on learning Russian words.
 This title is full of colorful language and adjectives like xорошо (good), лучше (better) and мерзкая (female form for “dirty,” “disgusting,” “nasty”).

-For the most modern film in this post, we turn to the 1990s, when crime is running rampant through Russia.
+This film (also known as “Brigada”) takes place in the 1990s, when crime was running rampant through Russia.
 This is a story about a group of friends that turn into mafiosos.
-Although they are criminals, they are also young, fun and often endearing in their friendships and romances.
+Although they’re criminals, they’re also young, fun and often endearing in their friendships and romances.

 This is a great film for learning Russian slang, like ладно (OK), давай (literally, “to give,” or “let’s go,” “let’s do it!”) or я в курсе (literally, “I’m in the course,” or “I know, I’m in on it”).

 Why Movies Can Help Us Learn Russian More Efficiently

 For disbelievers of the educational value of movies, we challenge you to consider these benefits:

 - Immersing yourself in Russian movies teaches you about the culture and way of life.
 Movies can show different perspectives and times throughout the history of Russia, the former Soviet Union and other Russian-speaking areas.